1. Home

 A1

-The difference between Sunrise Seto and Sunrise Izumo is their destinations.
+The difference between Sunrise Seto and Sunrise Izumo is the destination.

 Close